It’s a war time, a journal on the current times

 In the afternoon we started hearing that a deal was being discussed, while Khamenei said that if Americans started something they should know it will lead to a regional war, and then Trump said, we’re hoping for a deal but we got more ships coming.
 But I have seen this show before, during the 12 day war.
 Two days before a meetup to discuss a deal in Europe, and Israel launched a decapitation strike in coordination with the US.
 So what he says, and all this talk of a deal are just words, they mean nothing.
 You go to look at the facts.
 Lot’s of ships Frank, lot’s.
 The puppet masters are pulling the string of war.

 What a weird term they now use in war, decapitation, right Frank?
 The image equivalent of cutting someone’s head off, modernized.
 It’s brilliant I think.
-They found a way to bring back to life an image that for all of history was used to send fear down the spines of men, but with a twist.
+They found a way to bring back to life an image that in all of history was used to send fear down the spines of men, but with a twist.
 For the metaphor to work, it requires that the leaders represent the head of the country and the people its body.
 The difference of course is that in a real decapitation, the body doesn’t grow back, and in this case, 90 million bodies can ‘grow’ back.

 Another day has gone by Frank.
 Our nerves are pretty raw with all this war talk.
 Russia-Ukraine, Gaza, Lebanon, Somalia, Iran, Syria, Taiwan.
 Just seems the world is on fire, and there is this sense this could become a very very large fire.
 Feels like each day is like walking a tight rope, we could fall into the abyss below.
 We don’t how deep it goes, only that it’s dark, and likely will hurt all those who fall in.